This page is a snapshot from the LWG issues list, see the Library Active Issues List for more information and the meaning of Open status.

 Discussion:

-distinguishes between overflow and underflow by returning a value that is either
+strtod() distinguishes between overflow and underflow by returning a value that is either

 very large or very small.
-Floating point from_chars
+Floating point from_chars does not currently offer any way for

 callers to distinguish these two cases.

-to from_chars
+strtod() to from_chars without

 loss of functionality.

-I recommend that floating point from_chars
+I recommend that floating point from_chars use value as an overflow-vs-underflow

-reporting channel, in the same manner as strtod()
+reporting channel, in the same manner as strtod().

-the same wide latitude that strtod()
+My proposed wording gives from_chars the same wide latitude that strtod() enjoys

 for handling underflow.
 A high-quality implementation would likely set ec == result_out_of_range

-for underflow only when the nearest representable float
+for underflow only when the nearest representable float to the parsed value is a zero and

 the parsed mantissa was nonzero.
-In this case value
+In this case value would be set to (an appropriately-signed) zero.

-this more predictable behavior, if library writers
+It is worth considering giving from_chars this more predictable behavior, if library writers

 feel they can provide this guarantee for all platforms.
 (I have a proof-of-concept integer-based